Saturday, December 28, 2024

 Its coming up on three years since Mark died.
 I think about how different life is now and how much has stayed the same.
 Along with change with my house, there have been changes in myself as well.
 I would love to say I have weathered these changes with grace, but most times I felt like I was just being pulled a long in a raging flood of muck.

-I remember talking to Mark about changes we needed to make in our life and sometimes he was on board, other times, not so much.
+I remember talking to Mark about changes we needed to make and sometimes he was on board, other times, not so much.
 There were things that had needed to be done at Rustown for years that we didn't get done, simply because all of our resources were going to Highlands.
 And the same can be said about health changes we needed to make.
 It kind of makes me feel sad when I think on it.

 All that love poured into Highlands and so little into ourselves.